 - Anonymized.
 The alteration, truncation, obliteration or other redaction or modification of Personal Information so as to render it irreversibly incapable of being used to identify, locate or contact an individual, either alone or in combination with other information.

 - Law.
 All applicable laws, rules, regulations, and orders of opinions having the force of law in any country in which our company operates or in which Personal Information is processed by or on behalf of our company.
-This includes all privacy frameworks under which our company has been approved or certified, including the EU Binding Corporate Rules (“BCR”), the Asia Pacific Economic Cooperation (“APEC”) Cross-Border Privacy Rules (“CBPRs”), the EU-US and Swiss-US Privacy Shield – under the investigatory and enforcement powers of U.S. Federal Trade Commission.
+This includes all privacy frameworks under which our company has been approved or certified, including the EU Binding Corporate Rules (“BCR”), the Asia Pacific Economic Cooperation (“APEC”) Cross-Border Privacy Rules (“CBPRs”), the EU-U.S. Data Privacy Framework (DPF) program, the UK Extension to DPF and the Swiss-U.S. Data Privacy Framework program- under the investigatory and enforcement powers of U.S. Federal Trade Commission.

 - Our company.
 Merck & Co., Inc., Rahway, NJ, USA, its successors, subsidiaries, and divisions worldwide, excluding joint ventures to which our company is a party.